 But, the CVB will make sure travel writers with assignments will get time to visit the attraction(s) that they need to visit, no matter what the main agenda might be.

-Here’s an example: I recently went on a Fam Tour of Nashville, Tennessee.
 My handlers customized one day of the tour so I could visit an automobile museum where I had an assignment.
-I spent half the day touring the museum, doing interviews, and taking photographs.
+While everyone else followed the press trip agenda, I spent half the day touring the museum, doing interviews, and taking photographs.
 The museum even provided me with a room and table to download my photos and check that they were okay before I left.
 Later that day I re-joined the rest of the press group.

 If you have specific assignments, you need to speak with the organizer about this in advance so they can line up your side-trips, if needed.